cesaryuan/f-droid-repo-template/setup.md

 android:
   git: "https://github.com/bitwarden/android"
   author_name: "bitwarden" # If not set, the owner of the repo will be used
+  summary: |
+    Bitwarden is the easiest and safest way to store all of your logins and passwords while conveniently keeping them synced between all of your devices.
   applications:
     - filename: "com.x8bit.bitwarden-fdroid.apk"
       id: "com.x8bit.bitwarden" # Recommended to be the package name of the app